wdolesin/farmland_tokenizer/README.md

 ***
 ## <a id="Project-Description">Project Description</a>
 # Famrlan Tokenizer
-<p> Owning a farm for retail investors can be very difficult, as can selling a farm.
-The Farmland Tokenizer will enable all parties to seemingliy transact ownership in farmland through our dApp, where a marketplace can exist based on supply and demand direct from retail invrestor to owner
+<p> Owning a farm for retail investors can be very difficult, as can selling one.
+The Farmland Tokenizer will enable all parties to seemingliy transact ownership in farmland through our dApp, where a marketplace can exist based on supply and demand direct from retail invrestor to owner.
 </p>

 <p>